mhammerc/ushare-server/main-server/docs/api_http.md

   - accountkey
   - privatekey
   - shortname : id of the file (in the url)
-  - password : new password
+  - password : new password (if empty, password will be deleted)
   - source

 #### POST /file/delete